TaitoUnited/wordpress-template/README.md

     # Add such files/folders to `wordpress/data/.gitignore` that should
     # not be committed to git.

-In case you are using local database for development, you need to save database dump to `database/init/init.sql` before committing changes to git:
+In case you are using local database for development instead of staging, you need to save database dump of your local database to `database/init/init.sql` before committing changes to git:

-    taito db dump
+    taito db dump ./database/init/init.sql

     > Try to synchronize your work with other developers to avoid conflicts.
 You can easily overwrite changes of another developer when you push your local database changes to git.